 The federal government is gearing up to allow nearly all Americans to renew their passports online rather than by mail next year.
 Now, it's giving that system another test run.

-The U.S. State Department on Thursday quietly relaunched its latest test run of its long-awaited online passport renewal program.
+The U.S. State Department on Tuesday quietly relaunched its latest test run of its long-awaited online passport renewal program.
 In August, the State Department opened the doors to 25,000 eligible Americans to renew their passports online, closing the online application process after those slots were filled.
+It was later opened in mid-September for another group of eligible travelers.
 Now, it's open again.

-A State Department spokesperson told Thrifty Traveler last month that these tests will help ensure the online renewal system works as designed, leading up to a full public launch in early 2023.
-While it's unclear how many applicants the department will accept on this go-around, the agency says it will “reopen the portal again in October for new customers.”
+A State Department spokesperson told Thrifty Traveler in August that these tests will help ensure the online renewal system works as designed, leading up to a full public launch in early 2023.
+While it's unclear how many applicants the department will accept on this go-around, we'd suggest applying as soon as you can if you are interested.
+This opportunity hasn't lasted long in the past months.

 But not just anyone is eligible to renew online during this testing phase.